-To build the jar files, on the root directory of the project, run the command make package-image
+On the root directory of the project, on your terminal run the following command:

-.
-This runs the build process for the keycloak webhook event project, and then subsequently, this copies the resulting JAR files to the mvn-output
+This runs the build process for the keycloak webhook event project, and copies the resulting JAR files to the mvn-output

 folder at the root directory of the project.